Spectro-polarimetric study to constrain accretion-ejection properties of MCG-5-23-16 using IXPE and NuSTAR observations: Introduction

 Along with spectral and timing studies, X-ray polarization provides an independent tool to constrain the accretion properties and coronal geometry.
 It has been reported that the polarization is extremely sensitive to the geometry of the radiation emitting region and the photon field \autocite[][and references therein]{SchnittmanKrolik2010ApJ...712..908S,BeheshtipourEtal2017ApJ...850...14B,TamborraEtal2018A&A...619A.105T}.
 To constrain the source coronal geometry, MCG-5-23-16 was targeted by two pointings in 2022 with IXPE.

 The joint analysis of {\it XMM-Newton}, {\it NuSTAR}, and {\it IXPE} observations in May 2022 by \cite{MarinucciEtal2022MNRAS.516.5907M} obtained a 4.7\% (at 99\% confidence level) upper limit for the polarization degree (PD) in the 2–8 keV energy band and ruled out the slab geometry of the corona.
-Later, \cite{TagliacozzoEtal2023MNRAS.525.4735T} analyzed the {\it IXPE} data from both May and November 2022 epochs in coordination with {\it NuSTAR} and estimated the PD to be 3.2 \% (at 99\% confidence level).
-The authors further compared their observed estimations with Monte Carlo simulations of the expected polarization properties for different geometries of the corona.
+Authors also found a hint of alignment between the polarization angle and the accretion disk spin axis.
+Later, \cite{TagliacozzoEtal2023MNRAS.525.4735T} analyzed the {\it IXPE} data from both May and November 2022 epochs in coordination with {\it NuSTAR} and estimated the upper limit of PD to be 3.2 \% (at 99\% confidence level for one parameter of interest).
+Their preferred polarization angle in the $\sim 50^\circ$ direction may hint that the polarization of the primary emission is aligned with the Narrow Line Region, which was observed at $\sim 40^\circ$ position angle in Hubble Space Telescope's WFPC2 images \autocite{FerruitEtal2000ApJS..128..139F} and therefore, parallel to the accretion disk axis, similar to what was found in NGC\,4151 \autocite{GianolliEtal2023MNRAS.523.4468G}.
+Such alignments may contribute to the polarization measurement just below detection.
+The authors further compared their observed estimations with Monte Carlo simulations of the expected polarization properties for different geometries of the corona and disfavored the lamppost and cone-shaped corona.

 Therefore, we see that polarization can be used as a probe to understand the geometry of the corona and accretion-ejection behavior around the central SMBH.
-The PD and PA have been measured for the source MCG-5-23-16 using radiative transfer-based models only.
+The continuum models applied to study the spectral properties of the source MCG-5-23-16 mostly take into account radiative transfer processes.
 However, to date, no physically motivated accretion-ejection based models have been directly employed to fit and understand the polarization properties with the corona geometry or accretion flow parameters.
 In this work, we have re-analyzed the {\it IXPE} observations to confirm the previous studies jointly with {\it NuSTAR} data for both epochs (May and November 2022).
-Further, other data sets available in the {\it NuSTAR} archive also analyzed to constrain the corona properties and to predict the polarization behavior.
+Further, other data sets available in the {\it NuSTAR} archive were also analyzed to constrain the corona properties and to predict the polarization behavior.
 Moreover, we have also estimated the mass outflow rate for all epochs, that connect the disk-corona-outflow geometry with polarization from a single framework.

-The paper is organized as follows: in \S 2 we discuss the observation and data reduction procedure.
+The paper is organized as follows: in \S 2, we discuss the observation and data reduction procedure.
 In \S 3, we describe the spectro-polarimetric data analysis results, and finally, we draw our conclusions in \S 4.